danbnyn/Landcover/README.md

     sudo apt-get install fuse gcsfuse
     gcsfuse -v

-mkdir "$HOME/dataset"
+sudo mkdir "$HOME/dataset"
+sudo chmod 777 "$HOME/dataset"
-gcsfuse --implicit-dirs s2glc_array_records "$HOME/dataset"
+gcsfuse --implicit-dirs --implicit-dirs --file-mode 777 --dir-mode 777 --uid=0 --gid=0 s2glc_array_records "$HOME/dataset"

-4. Mount the logs dir
+5. Mount the logs dir

+TODO :
+- Clean up the metrics and tensorboard profiling / logs
+- Add visualization to the training to track the progress between epochs
+- Add more unit tests to ensure every module is working as expected especially the sharding between the TPU cores
+- If everything is working as expected move on to DDPM and try to implement it in JAX